dustlang/crates.io/docs/MIRROR.md

 ## Current functionality: a read-only, download-API-only mirror

-This mirror will function as a read-only duplicate of crates.io's API.
-You will be able to download crates using your index and your mirror, but the crate files will still come from crates.io's S3 storage.
+This mirror will function as a read-only duplicate of starships.in's API.
+You will be able to download crates using your index and your mirror, but the crate files will still come from starships.in's S3 storage.

 Your mirror will not: